karyma101/handbook/JAVASCRIPT/README.md

 ### .reduce()

 - method executes a reducer function (that you provide) on each member of the array resulting in a single output value.

+### .some()

+- method that tests whether at least one element in the array passes the test implemented by the provided function.

+### .every()

+- method that tests whether all elements in the array pass the test implemented by the provided function.